devplanet-dp/firebase-video-upload/README.md

 Then fastlane will ask to submit a app name.
 App name shoudn't be more than 30 characters and need to be unique.

-Now you can go to the Apple Developer Portal and App Store connect.
+Go to the Apple Developer Portal and App Store connect.
 Then you see the magic.
 Your app has been created there.

 ![Apple Developer Portal](https://i.imgur.com/0UoM1Zn.png)

 ![App Store Connect](https://i.imgur.com/1OyhXFh.png)

+Now you can go ahead and add the bundle ID created to **app_identifier** property in **Appfile**.